HVR-Met: A Hypothesis-Verification-Replanning Agentic System for Extreme Weather Diagnosis

 The framework encompasses seven specialized agents:

 \textbf{Decomposer}: Serves as the strategic planner that parses high-level diagnostic queries.
-It formulates an initial physical hypothesis and hierarchically decomposes the problem into a logical sequence of executable sub-tasks for downstream agents.
+Drawing on the historical experience from the Guideline Library, it formulates an initial hypothesis regarding which meteorological figures or indices are likely to exhibit anomalies, and subsequently decomposes the problem into a logical sequence of executable sub-tasks for downstream agents.

-\textbf{Data Specialist}: Serves as the data-retrieval and computation module.
-It synthesizes Python scripts to access high-dimensional meteorological tensors from WeatherBench2 and derives complex physical indices, ensuring rigorous preprocessing and numerical precision.
+\textbf{Data Specialist}: Serves as the data-retrieval and index calculation module.
+It references the Index Knowledge Base to synthesize Python scripts for accessing high-dimensional meteorological tensors from WeatherBench2 \cite{rasp2024weatherbench} and generating index calculation code, ensuring rigorous preprocessing and numerical precision.

 \textbf{Code Executor}: Serves as a sandboxed execution environment for securely running generated scripts.
 It manages dependencies and captures execution feedback, maintaining a robust separation between code synthesis and runtime behavior.